Movement Disorders

 Expert care for individuals with movement disorders

 Our team of experts works with a range of specialists to provide treatment that is tailored to each patient’s unique needs.
-We develop a comprehensive, patient-focused course of action that guides them through diagnosis and treatment to education, fitness, and peer support.
+We develop a comprehensive, patient-focused course of action that guides them through treatment to education, fitness, and peer support.

 Other specialists include: